Find Out How WilmU Works for You at Virtual Open House on Aug. 17 - NewsBreak

 The Lincoln Center for Family and Youth (“TLC”) in Audubon is a social enterprise company serving the Greater Philadelphia Area for over 50 years.
 Founded in 1970 and incorporated in 1983, TLC is an entrepreneurial nonprofit providing innovative education, coaching, and counseling services to public school students and their families.

-Jack Albright.Image via Boyertown Area High School at Dunkin'.
-Dunkin’ of Greater Philadelphia — in conjunction with Scholarship America (a Minn.-based philanthropic organization) — has poured $100,000 in academic scholarships to 20 students in the Lehigh Valley, Phila. collar counties, South Jersey, and Del.
+Dunkin’ of Greater Philadelphia — in conjunction with Scholarship America (a Minn.-based philanthropic organization) — has poured $100,000 in academic scholarships to 20 students in the Lehigh Valley, Phila. collar counties, South Jersey, and Delaware.

+Hiring Chesco: Five Email Management Tips to Help You Communicate More Effectively at Work

+Email is a big part of work and knowing how to properly manage it can help you communicate more effectively, writes Asia Johnson for Job Journey, a blog of Express Employment Professionals.
+There are several ways where you can improve your email management, including formatting your emails.
+It is important...

 Kamira Evans Named Chief of Staff at Pennsylvania Institute of Technology